-If you are a Shopify store owner based in the European Union, it is important to understand when to charge VAT or even which rate applies to which customer.
+If you are a Shopify store owner based in the European Union, it is crucial to understand when to charge VAT or even which tax rate applies to which customer.

-My business is not VAT registered
+- Your business is not VAT-registered

 This means that you do not charge VAT on your sales regardless of where your customers come from.